cjacker/opensource-toolchain-gd32vf103/README.md

 ```

 If you use JLink adapter, since it does not supply power to target board, you may need another USB cable to supply power.

+In this tutorial, I use [tigard](https://github.com/tigard-tools/tigard) as USB/JTAG adapter.

 * **Test OpenOCD connection**